ease-crc/failrecont/README.md

-# failrecont
+# failure-ontology

-An ontology of failure types and recovery strategies
+An ontology of failure types and recovery strategies.